 - Miscellaneous costs like books, entertainment, clothing, leisure, etc.

-To cover up these costs, international students also get the opportunity to work part-time for 20 hours a week and scholarly students may also get a chance to apply to become a research assistant.
+To cover up these costs and cost of living in USA, international students also get the opportunity to work part-time for 20 hours a week and scholarly students may also get a chance to apply to become a research assistant.
 This assistantship comes with a stipend that would further add to your resume while also providing you with extra pocket money.
 Let’s take a look at the different factors you need to review to get a gist of the cost of living along with the average tuition fees that you should be prepared to pay so as to get your head around it.

 Public Universities and Private Universities